School of Education

-- gain insights into the cognitive, developmental, and social processes that underlie learning;
+- Gain a rich understanding of the cognitive, developmental, and social processes that underlie learning.

 - EDUC 815: Design of Learning Environments